-HVAC helpers typically have less experience and training than professional HVAC technicians, but they remain an important part of quality HVAC service.
+HVAC helpers typically have less experience and training than professional HVAC technicians, but they are still an important part of the team at an HVAC company.

 Which Tasks Can HVAC Helpers Do?